veebch/twirly/README.md

 # Twirly Shirley

-A Infrared (IR) remote-controlled turntable powered by USB-C. Useful for rotating stuff that you (can't/ are too lazy to) get to.
+A remote-controlled turntable powered by USB-C. Useful for rotating stuff that you (can't/ are too lazy to) get to.

 The application in the video is photography, but it could easily be repurposed as a rotating TV stand/ food carousel/ cake decorating robot etc.